Your USF College Admissions Questions Answered

 Does USF use my weighted or unweighted GPA to make a decision?

 We recalculate your GPA.
-What this means is that we create a new GPA for you based on your high school grades in core academic subject areas, as well as specified AP and IB fine and performing arts courses.
+This means that we create a new GPA for you based on your high school grades in core academic subject areas, as well as specified AP and IB courses in fine and performing arts.
 We will add the quality points outlined below for approved AP, IB, Advanced International Certificate of Education (AICE), Honors, and Dual Enrollment courses, provided you earn a "C" or better.

 Here’s an example: “B” grade earned in AP Spanish course = 3.0 unweighted GPA; 3.0 unweighted plus 1 Quality Point (AP) = 4.0 GPA for AP Spanish course.